 I commit to every Client that I will fight tirelessly for them, as if they were my only client, to achieve the best possible result.- Tara Breslow-Testa, Esq. -

-We defend people accused of drug crimes, DWI, sex crimes, domestic violence, white collar crimes, theft, and other offenses.
-It is critical to speak to an experienced criminal defense attorney if you are facing any criminal investigation or charge.
-As soon as she becomes involved in your case, Ms. Breslow-Testa will launch her own independent investigation to determine which vulnerabilities exist in the prosecutor's case, whether the police made errors, and whether your constitutional rights were violated.
+I defend people accused of drug crimes, DWI, sex crimes, domestic violence, white collar crimes, child pornography, theft, and other offenses.
+It is critical to speak to an experienced Monmouth County criminal defense lawyer if you are facing any criminal investigation or charge.
+As soon as I become involved in your case, I will launch my own independent investigation to determine which vulnerabilities exist in the prosecutor's case, whether the police made errors, and whether your constitutional rights were violated.
 The prosecution must establish its case beyond a reasonable doubt, which is a tough standard, but it is important for an independent investigation to get underway as soon as possible so that the strongest possible defense can be mounted.
 The options may include getting the charges reduced, a negotiated plea with a lesser sentence, enrollment in a pretrial diversionary program, or trying to secure a dismissal at trial.
+Whatever path we take, you will understand the process and know that you have someone fighting for you right by your side.

 Drug crimes are taken seriously in Monmouth, Mercer, Ocean, and Middlesex Counties.
 If you are being investigated or have been arrested for a drug crime involving a controlled substance, you should contact us.
 The complicated New Jersey drug crime statutes divide controlled dangerous substances into five schedules, and sentencing varies depending on whether first, second, third, or fourth degree sentencing is involved.
 Sentences can be as serious as life imprisonment, but they are determined by whether you possessed a controlled dangerous substance for personal use or distribution, as well as the weight of it.
 In some cases, it may be appropriate to get your case diverted to drug court or pretrial intervention.
 In other cases, it may be possible for a criminal defense attorney in Monmouth County to show a constitutional violation to get evidence suppressed or the charges dismissed.DWI